 - Unauthorized Access

-Medical Record Documentation Examples Which Fit In Electronic Medical Records
+Medical Record Documentation Examples Which Fit In EHR

-When it comes down to electronic medical records, the medical record documentation has various factors involved, such as billing data, administrative data, demographics of patients, progress notes, medical histories, and vital signs.
-In addition, it outlines the medications, diagnoses, allergies, immunization date, and radiology images.
+When it comes down to electronic medical records, medical record documentation has various factors involved, such as billing data, administrative data, demographics of patients, progress notes, medical histories, and vital signs.
+In addition, it outlines the medications, diagnoses, allergies, immunization dates, and radiology images.

 Impact of Electronic Health Records on Healthcare Documentation Specialist Roles and Responsibilities

 To begin with, the impact goes beyond the prescription of medications.
-According to early research, electronic records can enhance preventive care through different conditions.
-In addition, these systems have improved the cardiovascular conditions within the primary care niche.
+According to early research, electronic records can enhance preventive care for different conditions.
+In addition, these systems have improved cardiovascular conditions within the primary care niche.
 These documentation systems can be utilized for implementing the care guidelines.

-These systems can improve the management and communication of the clinical information for patients as well and healthcare providers.
-In addition, these systems help to minimize the errors in prescriptions.
-Also, the complex orders can be clarified and help with improved and quicker access to the health information and data.
+These systems can improve the management and communication of clinical information for patients as well as healthcare providers.
+In addition, these systems help to minimize errors in prescriptions.
+Also, the complex orders can be clarified and help with improved and quicker access to health information and data.

 What is one of the purposes of medical documentation?